RTEMS/rtems-docs/c-user/symmetric_multiprocessing_services.rst

 exclusion on SMP a new low-level synchronization primitive was added -- interrupt locks.
 The interrupt locks are a simple API layer on top of the SMP locks used for low-level synchronization in the operating system core.
 Currently, they are implemented as a ticket lock.
-In uni-processor configurations, they degenerate to simple interrupt disable/enable sequences by means of the C pre-processor.
+In uniprocessor configurations, they degenerate to simple interrupt disable/enable sequences by means of the C pre-processor.
 It is disallowed to acquire a single interrupt lock in a nested way.
 This will result in an infinite loop with interrupts